Downlink Clustering-Based Scheduling of IRS-Assisted Communications With Reconfiguration Constraints: Distance-Based Clustering Algorithms

 \section{Distance-Based Clustering Algorithms}

-Distance-based clustering is a class of clustering methods that group data points based on their similarity or dissimilarity using a distance metric.
-This clustering approach has several advantages, including the efficiency in handling large datasets, and the flexibility to adapt to many different scenarios of interest.
-However, distance-based clustering can be sensitive to the choice of the distance metric (which depends on the nature of the data and the clustering problem), and the initialization of the algorithm.
+The class of distance-based clustering contains methods that group data points based on their similarity or dissimilarity according to a distance metric.
+This approach has several advantages, including the efficiency in handling large datasets, and the flexibility to adapt to many different scenarios of interest.
+However, distance-based clustering can be sensitive to the choice of the distance metric (which depends on the nature of the data and the clustering problem), and the initialization values.
 Moreover, in our specific case, it does not take into account the achievable rate, which is not directly related to the distance among the points in the phase vector space.
-We consider and compare some of the most popular distance-based clustering algorithms, namely, K-means, agglomerative hierarchical clustering, and K-medoids.

 Since the scalar field is the range $[-\pi,\pi)$, the adopted distance has to take into account the circularity of data.
-Thus, we employ the \textit{circular distance} metric, defined as
+However, the convergence to a local minimum for most of the clustering algorithms is guaranteed only if the points to be clustered belong to a Euclidean space.
+For distance-based algorithms, we thus define the bijective mapping function $f : \mathcal{P}_{\theta}^{N_{\rm I}} \to \mathbb{R}^{2N_{\rm I}}$ as